by Natalie Nera

 The features of the stranger were out of focus, thanks to her short-sightedness.
 Her grandmother’s words sprung up in her mind: “Whatever you do, don’t be vain.”
-Yet, vanity was the reason why she only ever wore her glasses in the classroom; it was the reason she had placed them in the small suitcase, now left behind four hundred miles west.
-The clothes she was wearing were her only possessions.
+Yet vanity was the reason she only ever wore her glasses in the classroom; it was the reason she had placed them in the small suitcase, now left behind four hundred miles west.
+The clothes she wore now were her only possessions.

 “I am Pavel, but friends call me Pasha.
 You can call me Pasha.”

 She could hear the vibration in his voice, virile and loud.
 It exuded youth and power.

 You mean, we can be friends.
 You are trying to say that you hope to be more than friends, Oksana thought to herself.
 I don’t know anything about you.
 Why me?
 Why would you even want to talk to me?

 Silences were filled with layers of meaning.
 She decided to say nothing.
 She stared at the horizon.
 The darkness was coming from the east like the Golden Horde.